Who we are

 Offices of the Board and the Secretariat are located at 151 Bloor Street West, 9th floor, Toronto.

 The review process is set-out in the Code and in the Board’s Rules of Practice.
 The parties to these reviews are the individual complainant(s) and the health professional(s) who are the subject(s) of the complaint.
 Either party may request a review and may have a lawyer or agent represent them.
 Although the attendance of parties is not mandatory, parties generally attend.
 Many complainants appear before the Board without legal counsel.
 Health professionals who are the subject of a complaint are often legally represented.
 The College, while generally represented at the review, is not a party to it.
+All correspondence (including the initial request for hearing/review) is shared with the other party.
+Final written decisions are public documents and are available on CanLII.

 The Board’s jurisdiction enables it to determine the adequacy of the Inquiries, Complaints and Reports Committees' investigations and/or the reasonableness of the Committees’ decisions.